JSydll/emx-base-stack/Readme.md

 Currently supported releases:
 - _kirkstone_

-Provided, yet not necessarily maintained releases:
+No longer maintained releases:
-- _dunfell_
+- _dunfell_ (no further feature development)

 Note: You have to checkout the corresponding branch as the build environment and features can significantly differ.